camunda/camunda-docs-manual/content/user-guide/process-engine/authorization-service.md

 * Read History
 * Delete History

-The "Create Instance" permission is required for starting new process instances.
+The "Create Instance" permission is required to start new process instances.

 ## Additional Decision Definition Permissions